What Are Common Problems With Drip Irrigation Systems?

 Causes:

 Excessive pressure.
-Without a pressure regulator, household water pressure (often 60-80 PSI) exceeds what barbed fittings can hold.
+Without a pressure regulator, household water pressure (40-60 PSI or higher) exceeds what barbed fittings can hold.
 The tubing literally blows off.

 Poor connections.
 Barbed fittings require firm pressure to seat properly.
 If tubing is not pushed fully onto the barb, it slips off under pressure.